OukoFranchez/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The above command extracts the first and sixth fields from the /etc/passwd file using the cut command, where the fields are separated by colons (:).
 The first field is the username and the sixth field is the home directory.
 The output of cut is then piped to the sort command, which sorts the lines alphabetically by the first field (i.e., the username).
 The final output shows the list of all users and their home directories, sorted by the usernames.

+## 23. Empty casks make the most noise
+Write a command that finds all empty files and directories in the current directory and all sub-directories.

+Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+One file name per line
+The listing should end with a new line
+You are not allowed to use basename, grep, egrep, fgrep or rgrep

+find . -empty -printf "%f\n"

+This command uses the find command to search for all empty files and directories in the current directory and its sub-directories.
+The -empty option tells find to only include empty files and directories in the search.
+The -printf option specifies the format of the output. %P is used to print the name of the file or directory relative to the starting directory, and \n adds a new line after each result.
+The -printf option is more efficient than using -exec to execute a separate command for each result.

+## 24. A gif is worth ten thousand words
+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.

+Hidden files should be listed
+Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
+One file name per line
+The listing should end with a new line
+You are not allowed to use basename, grep, egrep, fgrep or rgrep